Consensys/doc.goquorum/docs/Concepts/Privacy/Privacy.md

 ## Privacy marker transactions

-GoQuorum supports [privacy marker transactions (PMTs)](PrivacyMarkerTransactions.md), an alternative to normal private transactions, in which public PMTs and internal private transactions are created.
+[Privacy marker transactions (PMTs)](PrivacyMarkerTransactions.md) creates public PMTs and internal private transactions, and is an alternative to normal private transactions.
 A PMT allows for the corresponding internal private transaction to be kept off chain, with its contents and receipt hidden from public view.

 ## Contract state extension

-[Contract state extension](ContractExtension.md) allows for access to a private contract to be extended beyond its initial set of participants.
+[Contract state extension](ContractExtension.md) allows you to extend access to a private contract beyond its initial set of participants.

 *[HSM]: Hardware security module